 Like I said in a previous post, I have never doubted that God existed and that he created the heavens and the earth and every living thing in it.
 I’ve been a Christian for as long as I can remember.
 As a family, we grew up Catholic with my dad as an elder at the Parish Council and my mama as our Sunday school catechism teacher; needless to say, the discipline was strong.
 We later became Charismatic Catholics as we pursued a deeper walk of faith, eventually transitioning fully into spirit-filled non-denominational churches as my parent’s faith in God deepened.
 I watched my father walk with God all the days of His life until his appointed days were over and God called him back to heaven.
 I’ve seen my mum pursue God in her daily walk, even earning a Bachelors’ degree in Theology, being ordained a bishop, and sacrificially opening churches, all for the glory of God.

 As the days turned to weeks, months, then years, I went to church every day, dragging my toddler son along with me.
 Wounded and terribly heartbroken, I sat in church week after week, month after month, year after year, seeking a closer walk with God.
-Even as an undergrad studying for my bachelor’s degree in accounting, I studied scripture more than I studied my finance curriculum.
+Even as an undergrad, studying for my bachelor’s degree in accounting, I studied scripture more than I studied my finance curriculum.
 I pored over the Bible daily, making use of the NIV study Bible along with the Concordance to cross-reference verses.
 I successfully undertook studying the Bible cover-to-cover in search of the knowledge of God.
 How does the bible put it? “…always learning and never able to come to the knowledge of Truth.”
 2 Timothy 3:6-7.
+Or in John 5:39-40 “You study the Scriptures diligently because you think that in them you have eternal life.
+But the Scriptures point to me!
+Yet you refuse to come to me to receive this life.”

 There really was no transformation in me, no growth in wisdom, and stature, and in favor with God, as provided by Jesus’ blueprint for spiritual growth in Luke 2:52.
 I remained fearful, doubtful, angry even, disappointed, confused, dejected, rejected, abandoned, hurt, bleeding, and spiritually directionless.
 Week after week, I hobbled into church and sang praises to the King of Kings, at one point, leading the worship, composing songs to sing in church, and even translating the preaching from French to English up on the podium alongside the pastor.
 I kept a copious amount of sermon notes, volumes upon volumes filled with insights and learnings; and yet, to the best of my recollection, I don’t believe I ever made a heart-connection with my maker.
 The head knowledge didn’t drop to the heart.
 There was no knowing, only searching.
 My walk felt pointless, and I felt lost and disoriented, aimlessly wandering about in the desert wilderness with no clearly-defined destination except for the avoidance of hellfire and brimstone and a promise of gold-paved streets in heaven.
 ‘How could that be what it was all about?!’, I often wondered, privately ashamed at my dissatisfaction, as I sat quietly in the church pews each new week.

 It never once occurred to me that intimacy with the Lord was something to be sought after.
 I mean, he was God and God is to be feared, to be revered.
 For God’s sakes, he was all the way up there in heaven!!
 I remember many vigil nights spent crying, knocking on heaven’s door, all to naught.
-I honestly can’t remember what I was believing for if anything at all, I doubt I even had a vision of whatever it is I wanted.
-Sticking around just to avoid hell is not a very compelling strategy, and quite frankly the prospect of spending eternity bowing down and crying ‘Holy!
+I was in limbo and I wanted it to end, but I neither knew how to bring that about, nor how to talk to God in heaven about it.
+I didn’t have a clear vision of what I wanted to happen so I prayed aimlessly, haphazardly, distractedly.
+Sticking around just to avoid hell is not a very compelling strategy, and quite frankly the prospect of spending eternity bowing down to the throne of God while crying ‘Holy!
 Holy!
 Holy!’ along with the angels for a thousand years wasn’t appealing by any stretch of the imagination; I couldn’t think of a more absurd incentive!
 I haven’t a clue what it was I was chasing after.
 Still, the bitterness of unanswered prayers began to encrust my heart.
 Why me?
 Why not me?
 When will it be my turn?
 Why won’t God answer?
+Does He listen?
+Doesn’t He care?
 Hope deferred makes the heart sick… (Proverbs 13:12).

 I cannot underestimate the importance of pursuing intimacy with God upon salvation, it’s an aspect of Christianity that has escaped me until this new season of my life.
 I am now learning that seeking intimacy with God is very much a thing that is done, even expected by none other than God himself!!
 I am also learning that unless we have an encounter with God, we cannot walk intimately with him.
 That we can know of God and not know God.
 I’ll write more about these new revelations in a future post.
 I now also know that silence is one of God’s most effective languages, communicating that the training is ongoing; it signals to press in, to get knowledge, to get understanding.
 In all your getting, get understanding (Proverbs 3:5).
 Yet that is what I thought I was doing all along, why wasn’t it working?!
 I had spent nearly a decade of my life striving to find a Father that seemed distant, silent and aloof to me.
 In my experience then, He had only spoken once when things were dire at a life-or-death crossroads.
 That aside, He was mostly disapproving and possibly even waiting to clock me upside the head with a huge mallet to enforce obedience on my part should I falter.